SplashHubTeam/ObjectEditor/README.md

 There are visual classes that you can also redefine:
 * AbstractValue – base class to edit any property of object.
 * CollectionValue – class to edit a list property.
-* ObjectEditor – the main class to edit object.?
+* ObjectEditor – the main class to edit object.